kristian-lange-tw/JATOS_docs_v3/pages/Write-Group-Studies-II-JavaScript-and-Messaging.md

 ### Fixing a group

 Sometimes you want to stay with the group like it is in the moment and don't let new members join - although it would be allowed according to the group properties.
 For example in the [Prisoner's Example study](Example-Studies.html#prisoners-dilemma) after the group is assembled in the waiting room component it is necessary to keep the two members as it is.
 Even if one of the members leaves in the middle of the game, JATOS shouldn't just assign a new member.
-To do this call jatos.js' function [_jatos.setGroupFixed_](jatos.js-Reference.html#jatossetgroupfixed).
+To do this you can call jatos.js' function [_jatos.setGroupFixed_](jatos.js-Reference.html#jatossetgroupfixed).
+Alternatively (since JATOS >= v3.4.1) you can fix a group in JATOS' GUI, in the [groups table](/Run-your-Study-with-Worker-and-Batch-Manager.html#groups-since-v331).

 ## Communication between group members